Blog & Recipes

 Embracing Winter: Your Ayurvedic Survival Guide

 Take a deep breath.
 Winter is here.
 Or, as it’s often referred to in the Ayurvedic tradition, “Kapha Season”.
-Generally characterized by stillness, heaviness, coolness, and long, dark nights, Winter has the potential to seem a bit oppressive, and can leave those of us who
+Generally characterized by stillness, heaviness, coolness, and long, dark nights, Winter has the potential to seem a bit oppressive, and can leave those of us who are susceptible to its qualities feeling weighed down, stagnant, and uninspired.

 The Supplements I Take & Why + the Ayurvedic Extract That Helps Us Get More from Our Food